 &lt;sup>15 The Commission's compulsory process orders for 2017 clarified that the "endorsements" category, which covers product placements, includes product placements in video games.

-&lt;sup>16 When coupons are distributed for free cigarettes and no purchase is required to redeem them,
+When coupons are distributed for free cigarettes and no purchase is required to redeem them, such activities are reported as "sampling," not as "coupons."